 Since she placed at SPC, she will be wrestling at Geneseo High School at the Sectionals tournament on Feb.
 11 and 12.
 Kaitlynn Valencia has become a staple to the program, showcasing the resolve and success of Panthers who work hard.

-My name is Jaylene Tinajero Garcia, and this is my first year being a part of OHS42fifty.
-I am a junior in high school.
+My name is Jaylene Tinajero Garcia, and this is my second year being a part of 42fifty.
+I am a senior in high school.
 I am on the varsity cheer team.
 I love taking photos and videos of nature in my free time.
 I am really excited to start my career as a journalist.